Vanilla-OS/apx/README.md

 ```

 ## Other distros
+> Please consider to keep the project name as `apx` to avoid confusion for users.

 To use with another package manager, re-compile editing the `config.json` file
 to point to the desired package manger and image.